Home > Applications for Fuel Senders > Small Aircraft > Cessna

 Please note: CiES fuel senders require a power wire for operation.

 The complex sender circuitry in a CiES fuel sensor requires an extra wire to operate.
-For general installations, you can download installation instructions in pdf format or use our online installation instructions index to go directly to the desired section.
+For general installations, you can download installation instructions in pdf format.
 For specific installations, go here for Cessna Twin installation instructions.

 Unless otherwise specified, we support 30+ fuel gauges and instrument panels.
 These are also covered by the STC.
 If you require support for an existing gauge (aircraft must have a tank and gauge map), please contact us for details before ordering.